ugognw/mypy-upgrade/README.md

 the `-d` (or `--with-descriptions`) option

     mypy-upgrade --report mypy_report.txt -d -p MY_PACKAGE

+Alternatively, you can specify a custom comment to append after the `type: ignore` comments:

+    mypy-upgrade --report mypy_report.txt -d "FIX ME" -p MY_PACKAGE

 To selectively silence errors in packages and modules, use the `-p` (`--package`) and `-m` (`--module`) options, respectively: